Security Deposits for licences under the Petroleum and Geothermal Energy Act 2000

 Insurance vs. Security

 It should be understood that the requirement to lodge a security is in addition to the requirements for adequate insurance.
-It is the Department of State Development's understanding that insurance would not normally cover the risk of default on land rehabilitation obligations.
+It is the Department for Energy and Mining understanding that insurance would not normally cover the risk of default on land rehabilitation obligations.
 Insurance in general appears to cover public liability and well control (due to blowout) only.

 Assessment of appropriate security